ta440/ta440.github.io/_pages/tramping.md

 <img src="/images/upper_travers_hut.jpg" width="600"/>
 <br/>
-Upper Travers Hut, Nelson Lakes National Park, South Island of New Zealand.
+Upper Travers Hut, Nelson Lakes National Park, the South Island of New Zealand.
 This was part of a six-day circuit from [St Arnaud](https://en.wikipedia.org/wiki/Saint_Arnaud,_New_Zealand).

 <br/>
 <br/>